 These are the methods that worked for us, in order of effectiveness:

-Saline Based Lice Spray
+Saline-Based Lice Spray

-The most effective remedy we used that didn’t require any chemicals or the use of a lice comb was a saline based homeopathic lice spray.
+The most effective remedy we used that didn’t require any chemicals or the use of a lice comb was a saline-based lice spray.
 The salt-based spray dehydrates and kills lice and nits on contact but isn’t harmful to a child.
 Though it does contain an added fragrance I would normally avoid, this option is still much, much more natural than other options and removed so much headache from the lice removal process that I was willing to use it even with the fragrance.

 This spray was so simple to use too.
 I just sprayed on hair before bed, let stay on overnight, and shampooed their hair in the morning.
-It didn’t sting, it didn’t have a horrible smell like insecticide based remedies and it (surprisingly) also left a lot of body in their hair for about a week (probably due to the salt, which I use in my own beach waves spray for volume).
+It didn’t sting, it didn’t have a horrible smell like insecticide-based remedies and it (surprisingly) also left a lot of body in their hair for about a week (probably due to the salt, which I use in my own beach waves spray for volume).

 This spray also comes with a lice comb, which I used as much as I could one time on each child’s hair, but even without consistent combing, our lice were gone within a week without the need for any insecticides.
-If we ever faced another outbreak, I planned to experiment with homemade salt-based sprays to see if they would be equally effective, but since we haven’t (thankfully!) had that chance, I just keep this spray on hand in case it is needed.

 The other advantage to this spray is that it can be used after exposure to other children with lice, so if I know my children have been exposed, I spray their hair at night and let them sleep with the spray in to avoid an outbreak.

 A 2012 study found that neem oil was also effective for killing lice when used externally in a shampoo.
-Since the saline based lice spray needed to be washed out each morning, I used a neem based shampoo to make sure that no lice had survived the treatment.
+Since the saline-based lice spray needed to be washed out each morning, I used a neem-based shampoo to make sure that no lice had survived the treatment.
 (I used this brand and really liked it)

 This shampoo is drying, so I followed up with a natural conditioner on the girls so their hair wouldn’t be too dry or tangled to brush.
 I found that I could also use the lice comb on their hair while it was wet and had conditioner on it, so this was the closest we came to combing their hair completely.